ansrivas/fiberprometheus/README.md

 import (
   "github.com/ansrivas/fiberprometheus/v2"
-  "github.com/gofiber/fiber/v2"
+  "github.com/gofiber/fiber/v3"
 )

 func main() {
   app := fiber.New()

   // This here will appear as a label, one can also use
-  // fiberprometheus.NewWith(servicename, namespace, subsystem )
+  // fiberprometheus.NewWith(serviceName, namespace, subsystem )
   // or
   // labels := map[string]string{"custom_label1":"custom_value1", "custom_label2":"custom_value2"}
   // fiberprometheus.NewWithLabels(labels, namespace, subsystem )